rsheldiii/BrainFunge/README.md

 ## `>::44*5*1-/1+\44*5*1-%1+`

-Yeah... befunge is a bit of a write-only language.
+Yeah...
+Befunge is a bit of a write-only language.

 This code used to be much simpler: `:1+1g` -> copy the instruction pointer, add 1 to it, add a y value of `1` to the stack, and `get` the value at the square [x+1,1].
 However, the funge-93 specification clearly outlines a maximum board size of 80x25 instructions, and most Befunge interpreters / compilers dutifully comply.
 "Hello World" in bf is well over 80 characters, so I needed to write some text wrapping code in order to have any usable amount of program space.
 There is a Funge-98 specification which allows for arbitrarily sized program spaces, but it also allows for 3-dimensional program spaces, so it's a bit overkill.